Here it’s polite to stare

 Toulouse-Lautrec at the blue cabaret

-Henri de Toulouse-Lautrec was one of the most successful visual chroniclers of La Belle Époque (The Beautiful Era) in Paris.
-Yet, his most powerful paintings convey empathy for those who felt like outsiders.
+Artist Henri de Toulouse-Lautrec was a popular chronicler of La Belle Époque (The Beautiful Era) in Paris.
+Yet, I think his most intriguing paintings convey empathy for those who felt like outsiders.

 Read more